Originally posted 2020-05-09 01:27:49.

 Men are culpable too

 Men too, are culpable.
 Men have not risen up to fight this atrocity.
 They have not protested the millions upon millions of dead, more than even Hitler managed and which we fought wars, ostensibly to prevent ever happening again.
-No, whipped like curs and browbeaten by the gynocracy and its fifth-columnists, they shrink from the field, afraid to challenge women even on such an egregious crime as fifty million murdered babies in the USA alone, between 1973 and 2011.
+No, whipped like curs and browbeaten by the gynocracy and its fifth-columnists, its shrieking harridans, they shrink from the field.
+They are afraid to challenge women even on such an egregious crime as over fifty million murdered babies every year.